anamhira47/Recursive-Barbell/README.md

 The bot will be built utilizing a multitidude of AWS services to create a highly available and fault taulerant system with minimal operational overhead.

 This will be represented using a cloudformation stack template.

-### TODO List

-- Proof of concept
-- GUI
-- Utilizing the strategy of the recursive barbell for other subject areas.